ZhongDev/Oxygen-Ordering-System/README.md

 To Uninstall, simply go into Windows' `Apps & Features` menu, and select & uninstall `OxygenUi 1.0.0`

 # Development Installation Instructions
+To install the project for development, make sure [nodeJS](https://nodejs.org/en/download/ "Click here to goto the nodeJS download page") is already installed. </br>
-To install the project for development, clone the repository, open the folder, and then run `npm install`. </br>
+Then, clone the repository, open the folder, and then run `npm install`. </br>
 To run the application during development, either run `electron .` or `npm run start` </br>
-To build an application file, use `npm run dist`, or for multi-platform, use `npm run dist-all`
+To compile an application file, use `npm run dist`, or for multi-platform, use `npm run dist-all`